xjtu-enre/ENRE-go-python/readme.md

 You can learn more about this fresh feature and experience it by diving into the **[ENRE-v2.0](https://github.com/jinwuxia/ENRE/tree/v2.0)**.

+## Features under development

+We are improving ENRE to support analyzing JAVA and CPP languages.
+We are also updating ENRE-python by using Python AST library.
+We plan to publish these features at the end of 2022 YEAR.

 # Usage
 ###  1)Prepare the executable jar
 The released jar of ENRE is named as **ENRE-v1.0.jar**.